frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 #### Calculate the Number of Recursive Calls

-To determine the number of times the `fibonacci` function is called to calculate the 5th number in the Fibonacci Sequence, we can analyze the recursive call tree.
-Let's count all the function calls, including the duplicate calls.
+To quantify the number of times the `fibonacci` function is called to calculate the 5th number in the Fibonacci Sequence, we can analyze the recursive call tree.
+"Let's enumerate all function calls, accounting for duplicates.

 Using the previous example and counting the calls: